 You are probably never paying attention to this.
 Cellphones are tested for radiation emission and approved by the government as safe for use at a small but significant distance from your body.
 You should be able to find that distance in the fine print of your manual or other instructions that come with your phone, and it differs from phone to phone.

 For Example, you can find all RF Information for Apple products here:

-Always choose a device with the lowest SAR possible (SAR = Specific Absorption Rate, which is a measure of the strength of the magnetic field absorbed by the body).
+Always choose a device with the lowest SAR possible (SAR = Specific Absorption Rate, which is a measure of the magnetic field’s strength absorbed by the body).

-Men shouldn’t be carrying your phone in your pants pocket.
-There are some human studies that have shown the effect of cell phones on semen.
-In one study, it has been indicated that semen parameters decreased when the cell phone was carried in the pocket of trousers near the testes.
-There are times when you can’t avoid carrying your phone with you in that case using a hip holster is a good option.
+Men shouldn’t be carrying your phone in their pants pocket.
+Some human studies have shown the effect of cell phones on semen.
+In one study, it has been indicated that semen parameters decreased when cell phones are carried in the pocket near the testes.
+There are times when you can’t avoid carrying your phone with you; in that case, using a hip holster is a good option.
 Always try to maintain distance between yourself and your phone.
 In conditions where you’re sitting at your desk at work, watching TV at home, or driving your car get your phone out of your pocket.

-The best way to avoid exposure is to hold the cellphone away from the head or body, while calls use a speakerphone or a wired headset.
+The best way to avoid exposure is to hold the cellphone away from the head or body while using a speakerphone or a wired headset.

 Cell phones produce measurable electrical and magnetic fields.
 But the strength of these fields will not affect ordinary heart rhythm or function, studies suggest.
 However, problems may be most likely to arise to those with an implanted pacemaker, internal defibrillator, or similar device.
-Problems can arise when pacemakers and defibrillators are being programmed or reset by medical staff as signals from mobile phones may interfere with settings.
+Problems can arise when pacemakers and defibrillators are being programmed or reset by medical staff as mobile phones’ signals may interfere with settings.

 Practically, this means that to play it safe, it is recommended to keep the cell phone at a distance from such pacemakers or defibrillators to minimize potential interference.